10-Q 1 egp-20230930.htm 10-Q egp-20230930

 (In thousands)

-The table below presents the effect of the Company’s derivative financial instruments on the Consolidated Statements of Income and Comprehensive Income for the three and nine months ended September 30, 2023 and 2022:
+The table below presents the effect of the Company’s derivative financial instruments (interest rate swaps) on the Consolidated Statements of Income and Comprehensive Income for the three and nine months ended September 30, 2024 and 2023:

 Three Months Ended